universitytheater/utheater.github.io/_events/2026/26-winter.md

   - title: "[Off-Off Campus Winter Season](https://www.offoffcampus.org/)"
     description: >-
       Off-Off Campus is the nation's oldest collegiate improv and sketch comedy group.
 Every Friday from 4th-8th week, Off-Off Campus will present a never-before-seen comedy show, never to be seen again!
-      Regular performances will take place in teh Blue Gargoyle Theater at University Church, with the exception of February 7th, which will take place in Harper Memorial Library, Room 140.
+      Regular performances will take place in the Blue Gargoyle Theater at University Church, with the exception of February 7th, which will take place in Harper Memorial Library, Room 140.
     time: 'Saturdays: 8:00pm, Jan.
 31 - Feb.
 28'
     end_time: 'Feb.
 28 2026, 10pm'
     location: '[Blue Gargoyle Theater](https://maps.app.goo.gl/DgCayhqeFiiAvavE8)'